-Sharing difficulties are not really technical issues but often it's a matter of social interactions (e.g. trust).

-- You can play a role here: organise regular workshops, conferences, have face to face meetings - Legal restrictions - "Our legal framework doesn't allow us to share information." - "Risk of information leak is too high and it's too risky for our organization or partners." - Practical restrictions - "We don't have information to share." - "We don't have time to process or contribute indicators." - "Our model of classification doesn't fit your model." - "Tools for sharing information are tied to a specific format, we use a different one."
+- DISPELLING THE MYTHS AROUND BLOCKERS WHEN COMES TO INFORMATION SHARING - Sharing difficulties are not really technical issues but ofte it's a matter of social interactions (e.g. trust).
+You can play a role here: organise regular workshops - You can play a role here: organise regular workshops, conferences, have face to face meetings Logal restrictions - "Our legal framework doesn't allow us to share information."
+"Pick of information leak is too high and it's too risky for our - "Hisk of information leak is too high and it's too risky for o organization or partners." - Practical restrictions - "We don't have information to share."
+"We don't have time to process or contribution." - "Our model of classification doesn't fit your model."
+"Tools for charge physication doesn't fit your model." - "Tools for sharing information are tied to a specific format, we use a different one."